Traditional horseradish sauce is made with cream.

 Take one quarter of the total weight of finely chopped onion and one quarter of the weight of white sugar.
 Add that to the jar of grated horseradish.

-Store it in the jar for 10 days and it will be preserved and ready for the next step.
+Store it in the jar for 10 days and it will be ready for the next step.

 Use this horseradish mixture to make up sauce as you need it.Horseradish